Whirlwind (novel): Escape: The Love Story from Whirlwind

-A much shorter version of the story, focussing on a single pair of characters (Erikki Yokkonen and his wife Azadeh), was published in 1994 as Escape: The Love Story from Whirlwind.
+A much shorter version of the story, focusing on a single pair of characters (Erikki Yokkonen and his wife Azadeh), was published in 1994 as Escape: The Love Story from Whirlwind.
 It is 598 pages long in paperback edition.
 The back cover of the first edition bore a message from the author humorously dedicating the book to anyone who had ever complained that his books were too heavy.
+Escape also includes story details not included in Whirlwind.
+Hard to find for many years, it returned to circulation when Clavell's Asian Saga was republished in 2016.